CenterForOpenScience/COSDev/docs/style_guides/python.rst

 On Comments
 ***********

 Use them sparingly.
 Prefer code readability to writing a lot of comments.
-Often, small methods are more effective than comments.
+Often, small methods and functions are more effective than comments.

 .. code-block:: python